martindiphoorn/NextNote/2_backend_spring_boot.md

 That's it, we have made an db connection.
 If you want to test it, you will need to shutdown your current docker-compose by pressing ctrl + c.
-Next you can run the same command as before:
+Next you can run the same command as before from within the `docker` folder:

 ```bash
 ./build.sh && docker-compose up